 - Furthermore, shots in Africa often need to be taken relatively quickly.
 Consequently, shooting sticks and a standing position facilitate this.

 How do African shooting sticks work in practice, and how should I prepare?

 - The Professional hunter will carry the sticks or tripod for the first time African hunter.
-He will be walking in front, followed by the tracker and then the hunter.
+He will walk in front, followed by the tracker and the hunter.

 - The professional hunter will place the African shooting sticks for the hunter when the moment arrives.